wgalbraith/280/docs_student/models.md

 # Estimations and Models

-The estimations we created in the previous section were based on simple models.
+Consider the following provocative statement attributed to statistician George Box:

-To predict the catering order precisely, we’d need to know the schedules, appetite, and dietary preferences of every Sonoma State community member—an impractical problem.
+"All models are wrong, but some are useful"

-Our models contained vast simplifications, but are still likely to provide decent predictions.
+What does he mean by this?
+Recall the estimations we created in the previous section.
+To make our estimates about hair surface area, tacos, and the amount of money in a suitcase, we allowed ourselves to make assumptions and simplifications to come up with an estimate.
+Strictly speaking, our models are **wrong**.
+However, this does not mean that our models are not without value.

-There is a statistical saying, “All models are wrong, some are useful,” that captures this idea.
+--
 # Models

 Here are a few ideas about models: